 Let us pray for Father to keep us near Him always, and to seek His grace, that we so desparetly need, in order to walk in the Fear of the LORD!

-If we seek to cultivate this amazing quality, then we are on the road to gaining wisdom and, by His mercy, be among the company of the Wise Virgins!
+If we seek to cultivate this amazing quality, then we are on the road to gaining wisdom and, by His mercy, becoming ready to be among the company of the Wise Virgins!

 - Acquiring A Teachable Heart